 - Spoofed during the Jerry Seinfeld-Tim Allen match on the Celebrity Deathmatch episode "Seinfeld's Last Stand."
 Jason Alexander, Julia Louis-Dreyfus and Michael Richards do a Heel Turn on Jerry for ending the show and announcers Nick Diamond and Johnny Gomez say, "We wrestling announcers are usually so perceptive."

 - When Vince McMahon challenges CM Punk to a match, Punk happily accepts, saying Vince is a feeble, senile old man and beating him will be easy.
-Especially egregious because Punk is normally a Dangerously Genre Savvy Fourth-Wall Observer, so he should have known that Vince is a Badass Grandpa.
+Especially egregious because Punk is normally a savvy Fourth-Wall Observer, so he should have known that Vince is a Badass Grandpa.

 - Eric Bischoff imposed this on WCW's announcers, often not letting them in on what was going to happen at a given time.
 Bobby "The Brain" Heenan wrote in his autobiography Bobby the Brain: Wrestling's Bad Boy Tells All that Bischoff would tell the announcers to call the matches as if they were "shoots" (real.)
 Heenan said that they'd never seen a shoot and wouldn't recognize one if they saw one.